HYPOTHERMIA

 -

-Symptom relief CompletedThis study looked at whether using forced air warming blankets on different body parts during a cesarean section can prevent hypothermia (low body temperature) and shivering in mothers.
-35 pregnant women were divided into groups: warming the lower body, upper body, whole body, or…
+Symptom relief CompletedThis study tested whether using forced air warming on different body parts during cesarean sections can prevent hypothermia (low body temperature) and shivering in mothers.
+35 pregnant women were divided into groups: warming lower body, upper body, whole body, or no warming.
+The …

 Matched conditions: HYPOTHERMIA